 Shoulder instability is divided into three main categories (this is largely dependent on the first episode of dislocation):

-Due to the amount of force that is associated with such an injury the labrum can be torn from the bone (creating a Bankart lesion) and this can result in an unstable shoulder which may lead to further episodes of dislocation.
-This would be an indication for a surgical procedure called an anterior stabilisation where the torn part of the labrum is repaired.
+Due to the amount of force that is associated with such a shoulder injury the labrum can be torn from the bone (creating a Bankart lesion) and this can result in an unstable shoulder which may lead to further episodes of dislocation.
+This would be an indication for a surgical procedure called an anterior stabilization where the torn part of the labrum is repaired.
 A Bankart lesion is the most common injury sustained with traumatic dislocation, but other injuries can occur.
 These may alter the surgery and rehabilitation.
 These injuries can usually be diagnosed on an MRI or CT-scan.

-- Positional Non-traumatic dislocations.
 This group of people can dislocate their shoulders without any form or history of trauma.
-Some may have started out dislocating their shoulder as a party trick; others may have always had shoulders that just 'fall' out of joint.
-This type of dislocation is usually painless and can be put back in easily.
+Some may have started out dislocating their shoulder as a party trick; others may have always had shoulders that just "fall" out of joint.
+This type of shoulder dislocation is usually painless and can be put back in easily.
 Both shoulders are typically involved.
 The cause of this type of dislocation is usually a result of the strong muscles around the shoulder joint that are not working in the correct order causing them to pull the shoulder out of joint with active.
 The main treatment for this is physiotherapy that looks at rehabilitating the muscles in order to prevent further dislocations.
 Very occasionally surgery may be necessary.

-- Nonsurgical Treatment: Physiotherapy will assist in strengthening the shoulder muscles to control the shoulder correctly and prevent further instability
+Physiotherapy will assist in strengthening the shoulder muscles to control the shoulder correctly and prevent further instability

-- Surgery: A number of procedures are available to treat chronic instability
+Several procedures are available to treat chronic instability

 Bankart lesion of the left shoulder (Before repair)